Filing Taxes: Addressing Incorrect or Missing Documents

 If you received an incorrect Form 1099-G for unemployment benefits, taxpayers must report unemployment compensation on their tax return as it is taxable income.

-Taxpayer’s who receive an inaccurate Form 1099-G should contact the issuing state agency to request a revised Form 1099-G showing their correct benefits.
-Taxpayers who are unable to get a timely, corrected form from states should still file an accurate tax return, reporting only the income they did receive.
+Taxpayers who receive an inaccurate Form 1099-G should contact the issuing state agency to request a revised Form 1099-G showing their correct benefits.
+If taxpayers cannot get a timely, corrected form from states, they should still file an accurate tax return, reporting only the income they did receive.

-If the taxpayer didn’t receive unemployment benefits but did receive a Form 1099-G for unemployment compensation, this may be a sign that the taxpayer’s identity was stolen.
+If the taxpayer didn’t receive unemployment benefits but received a Form 1099-G for unemployment compensation, this may be a sign that the taxpayer’s identity was stolen.

 If some documents remain unreachable, filing with alternative information may be necessary.